-Earlier in this paper, we discussed the concept of registry affiliation.
-The UDDI specification includes a specific definition of the hierarchical relationship between a single instance of a UDDI database and others to which it is related.
+The UDDI specification includes a specific definition of the hierarchical relationship between a single instance of a UDDI implementation and others to which it is related.
 Technically, there are three major classifications of UDDI servers:

-- A node is a UDDI server that supports a minimum set of functionality defined in the specification.
+- A node is a UDDI server that supports at least the minimum set of functionality defined in the specification.
 It may perform one or more functions on the UDDI data to which it has access.
 It is a member of exactly one UDDI registry. - A registry is composed of one or more nodes.
 A registry performs the complete set of functionality as defined in the specification. - Affiliated Registries are individual UDDI registries that implement policy-based sharing of information among them.
-The affiliated registries share a common namespace for keys that uniquely identify UDDI data records.
+The affiliated registries share a common namespace for UDDI keys that uniquely identify data records.